Yelp/pyramid_swagger/docs/index.rst

 Welcome to pyramid_swagger's documentation!
 ===========================================

-This project offers convenient tools for using Swagger to define and validate your interfaces in a Pyramid webapp.
+This project offers convenient tools for using `Swagger <https://helloreverb.com/developers/swagger>`_ to define and validate your interfaces in a `Pyramid <http://www.pylonsproject.org/>`_ webapp.

-It's purpose is to enforce your Swagger-defined api as well as serving it over HTTP to outside clients, all with minimal effort.

 Features include:

-* Request validation (and automatic 4xx errors)
+* Request and response validation

-* Response validation (and automatic 5xx errors).

 * Swagger spec validation

+* Serving the swagger schema to interested clients (e.g. `Swagger UI <https://github.com/wordnik/swagger-ui>`_)

 Contents: